cap-js/docs/java/change-tracking.md

 Each entry in the `Changes` entity contains the following information:

-- A marker that represents the nature of the change: addition, modification or deletion.
+- A marker that represents the nature of the change: addition, modification, or deletion.
 - The qualified name of the entity that was changed and the qualified name of the root entity.
 They depend on the projection that was used to change the entity and reflect the root and a target of the modifying operation.
-For flat entities, they are the same.
+For flat entities, they're the same.
 - The attribute of the target projection that was changed.
 - The new and old values as strings.
 - The user who made the change and the timestamp of the change.